yihong1120/Traffic-Violation-Report-System/README.md

 # traffic-violation-report-system
 A platform for users to upload and share the responses from law enforcement agencies to their traffic violation reports in Taiwan.
 This system aims to increase transparency and public oversight of traffic law enforcement.

+## To do list
+- Utilise Python's Django to design functionalities for uploading, displaying, user management, login recaptcha, and registration with Gmail validation.
+- Attach the Llama2 model to the customer response bot.
+- Design a SQL database on the cloud.
+- Leverage the Google Maps API to depict the location, number, and severity of traffic violations.
+- Deploy the server on Raspberry Pi 5 and establish nginx redirection of data on Ubuntu 22.4.
+- Procure a static domain from Chunghwa Telecom (CHT).
+- Register for Google Webmaster Tools